-The following o2r thesis topics are open, under development, or have been supervised in the context of o2r.
+The following o2r thesis topics are open, ongoing, or have been completed in the context of o2r.

 firstname.lastname@example.org if you are a student (ifgi BSc, ifgi MSc, MSc GeoTech, computer science @ WWU, …) interested in one of the open topics or in helping to solve other important challenges of scholarly publishing and scholarly communication.